 ‘Did you know that the Ecoriginals goal is a 100% plastic-free nappy in 2025’?

 What’s IN the Ecoriginals?

-Ecorignals are made from FSC-certified wood pulp, Non-GMO corn starch and cotton and for the sake of performance, small amounts of polyethylene (PE) are used for the nappy’s strength small amount of lycra around the legs to prevent leaks.
-The newest launched Ecoringals are made from an impressive 90% biodegradable materials that have the potential to break down in 3 months.
+Ecoriginals are made from FSC-certified wood pulp, Non-GMO corn starch and cotton and for the sake of performance, small amounts of polyethylene (PE) are used for the nappy’s strength small amount of lycra around the legs to prevent leaks.
+The newest launched Ecoringals are made from an impressive 90% biodegradable materials that can break down in 3 months.
 Ecoriginals aim to have a 100% plastic-free nappy in 2025!

 How do Ecorignals preform?